-Trump Critic Admits Suburbanites Support Preserving Their Lifestyle
+Prof: Suburban Dems ‘Overwhelmingly' Oppose Apartments in Neighborhoods

 “Solidified in the middle of the 20th century, this rights-based mindset offers a superficially color-blind rationale for keeping communities exclusive,” she said.
 “It allows residents to view their ability to settle in such places as the product of their own hard work rather than the outcome of deliberate public policy.”

-Then, citing her own data again, Trounstine claims protection of suburban neighborhood life is popular in both parties, if you are white.
+Then, citing her own data again, Trounstine claims the protection of suburban neighborhood life is popular in both parties, if you are white.

 “My survey data revealed no significant difference between white Republican and white Democratic homeowners in their opposition to high-density housing,” she wrote.
 “I also found overwhelming agreement that apartment complexes would increase crime rates, decrease school quality, lower property values, and degrade the desirability of a neighborhood.”